 - Account aggregation services that consolidate and display all of your financial information in one place.

 - Software that records your password so that you don't need to enter it the next time you access a website.

 - Services that collect your card number and password, or any other confidential information, to perform transactions on your behalf or to collect payment from you.

 - Any other agreements you may make or services you accept which include your consent to having your Internet activity monitored.

-In divulging your password, you contravene the terms of your Personal Financial Services Agreement (PFSA) and you will be fully liable for any unauthorized access to your accounts and all associated losses arising from these disclosures.
+In divulging your PIN/Passwords, you contravene the terms of your Personal Financial Services Agreement (PFSA) and you will be fully liable for any unauthorized access to your accounts and all associated losses arising from these disclosures.